Skip to content

 ├── docs/ # This documentation site (Astro + Starlight)

-├── icons/ # Lazy-loadable icon system
+├── icons/ # Lazy-loadable icon set, bundled into the SDK at build time

-├── types/ # Shared TypeScript type definitions
+├── types/ # Shared types for the execution layer

-└── tools/ # Internal scripts and utilities
+└── tools/ # Internal scripts and developer utilities

-├── components/ # Reusable UI components
+├── components/ # Reusable UI primitives (forms, sidebar, loader)

 ├── features/ # Feature modules (key modules shown)